4.8 1700+ Google Reviews

 Optional But Highly Recommended

 The most important step is upgrading to the proper size fan.
-I would bet your old bathroom fan is rated for 50 cfm.
+Your old bathroom fan probably has a 50 cfm rating.
 That’s because 50 cfm is the minimum required by code.
 Likewise, that is what most builders install.
 It is important to realize that 50cm is only enough for a bathroom about 47 sqft with 8 foot ceilings.
 Use our bathroom fan cfm calculator below to determine what size you need.

 Next, pick the noise level that works for you.
 In general, anything below 1 is considered quiet.
 More specifically, the quietest bathroom fans have a sone rating of .3.
 For ventilation fans in the master bathroom, you’ll probably want the quietest fan you can afford.
 However, your guests won’t mind some white noise in the guest bathroom.